Luiggi33/leagueSpeak/README.md

 ## It is important that this Version translates German into English

 ## How to install
-1. Open a Command Line in your wanted destination
+1. Open a command line in your wanted destination
 2. Clone this repository
 3. Navigate to `/leagueSpeak-german`
 4. Run `pip install -r requirements.txt`